Darasith/-Study-/README.md

 # -Study-
-This Repository is for the file that i create :)
+This Repository is for the file that I create :)